Bag It Cancer Support Team

 Sherri Romanoski

-Sherri writes grants and directs the annual ESCAPE to THRIVE Leadership Conference for Cancer Advocates program.
-She also serves as an ambassador and mentor for the organization.
+Sherri continues to serve as an ambassador and mentor for the organization, helping with the Escape to THRIVE Leadership Conference for Cancer Advocates and other volunteer opportunities.
 Forever a teacher, Sherri “retired” from the classroom after 25 years of teaching and founded Bag It Cancer in 2003 to help educate in a different direction – newly diagnosed cancer patients and their families.
 Now she has grandchildren to teach…oh, the possibilities are endless!

 Email: sherri@bagitcancer.org